MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards-and-task-modules.md

 Cards provide users with various visual, audio, and selectable messages and assist in conversation flow.

 With task modules, you can create modal pop-up experiences in Microsoft Teams.
-They are useful for starting and completing the tasks or displaying rich information like videos or Power business intelligence (BI) dashboards.
+They're useful for starting and completing the tasks or displaying rich information like videos or Power business intelligence (BI) dashboards.

 The following types of cards are supported in bots for Teams: